The Goonies 'R' Good Enough: Critical reception

+Chart performance

+"The Goonies 'R' Good Enough" debuted on the US Billboard Hot 100 the week of May 18, 1985, at number 45, becoming the third highest-debuting single of the week.
+It entered the Top 40 of the chart the week of June 1, 1985, at number 36.
+It would reach its peak position of number ten on July 13, 1985, becoming Lauper's fifth top ten single (six if counting her contribution in the 1985 charity single "We Are the World" as part of USA for Africa).
+The track however only spent 15 weeks in total and did not crack the 1985 Hot 100 year-end chart.
+Internationally, the track hit the top-ten in Australia and Canada.
+The track also entered the charts in Italy, New Zealand, and West Germany.
+Notably, "The Goonies 'R' Good Enough" did not enter the UK Singles Chart, and as such British copies are rare to find.

 Music video

+Background and release

-There was also a two-part video shot for this song featuring World Wrestling Federation pro-wrestlers Captain Lou Albano, Roddy Piper, Wendi Richter, The Fabulous Moolah, The Iron Sheik, Nikolai Volkoff, Freddie Blassie and André the Giant (part 2 only); Steven Spielberg; David Wolff (Lauper's manager); The Goonies cast (except for Kerri Green, Anne Ramsey, Joe Pantoliano, Robert Davi and John Matuszak); and the then relatively unknown Bangles as a group of female pirates.
-Lauper's mother appears as "Catrina, Cyndi's mother" and the "sea hag".
+Richard Donner directed the two-part music video for "The Goonies 'R' Good Enough".
+Multiple celebrities are featured in the video including WWF professional wrestlers "Captain" Lou Albano, "Rowdy" Roddy Piper, Wendi Richter, The Fabulous Moolah, The Iron Sheik, Nikolai Volkoff, Freddie Blassie and André the Giant (the last being only in Part 2), Steven Spielberg, Lauper's manager at the time David Wolff, the majority of The Goonies cast (minus Kerri Green, Anne Ramsey, Joe Pantoliano, Robert Davi and John Matuszak) and the then relatively unknown Bangles as a group of female pirates.
+Lauper's mother appears as "Catrina, Cyndi's mother" and the "sea hag."

-Part 1 of the video debuted on MTV before The Goonies opened in theaters and Part 2 premiered on MTV after the movie opened.
+Part 1 of the video was released to MTV on May 7, 1985, and Part 2 debuted after the film opened on June 7.
 On the DVD of The Goonies, both parts have been spliced together to form one video with no chapter change in the middle of the two.
 Part 1 of the music video had an extended version released in Japan.
 The version included more commentary from the voice over during the opening sequence of the video and extended scenes inside the gas station and with the wrestlers.
 Part 1 of the video almost did not make it onto the DVD due to Warner Bros.' inability to find the broadcast master tape.
 Warner was ready to start pressing the DVD when someone at VH1 found an unused mastered broadcast copy of the tape that was sent to their network.
 In the nick of time, it was digitized and put on the DVD before pressing began.
 The music video was shot on film then edited and mastered on video tape for broadcast.